 I would like to take the opportunity to thank my family, including my wife, mother, siblings and son, relatives, friends and seniors for encouragement, support and unconditional love throughout my stay in Germany.
-Finally, I owe a lot to my Father, who passed away on 04 October 2018.
+Finally, I owe a lot in my life to my Father, who passed away on 04 October 2018.
 I dedicate this study to him.